New Medium Helicopter: Background

-On 22 March 2021, the MOD published Defence in a Competitive Age, in which it indicated that it would invest in a new medium-lift helicopter during the mid-2020s.
-The Defence and Security Industrial Strategy, published at the same time, outlined that to maintain cost-effective access to upgrades and support for the helicopter fleet, the MOD's intention was to consolidate existing fleets through their replacement by a new aircraft acquired through the NMH programme.
+In March 2021, the MOD published Defence in a Competitive Age, which indicated that it would invest in a new medium-lift helicopter in the mid-2020s.
+The Defence and Security Industrial Strategy, published at the same time, outlined that to maintain cost-effective access to upgrades and support for the helicopter fleet, the MOD's intention was to consolidate existing fleets, through their replacement by a new aircraft acquired through the NMH programme.